 - Agricultural processes that involve spreading materials or waste.

-Guidelines for eliminating hazards:
+Guidelines for Eliminating Hazards:

 - Do not leave tools or loose parts on window ledges, shelves, or working platforms.